Panthera pardus tulliana: Conservation

 In 2021, several authors suggested that there is enough suitable habitat in the Caucasus as a whole for over 1,000 leopards, but a metapopulation will only be viable if persecution is reduced and prey restored.

 Reintroduction projects

 In 2009, the Leopard Breeding and Rehabilitation Centre in Russia's Sochi National Park received two leopards from Turkmenistan as part of a leopard breeding and reintroduction programme.
 Since then, leopards have been brought from various zoos.
-Their offspring were released into the wild in 2016 and 2018, including three males and one female into the Caucasus Biosphere Reserve, and one male and one female into Alaniya National Park in North Ossetia–Alania.
+Their offspring were released into the wild in 2016 and 2018, including three males and one female into the Caucasus Biosphere Reserve, and one male and one female into Alaniya National Park in North Ossetia – Alania.

 In captivity

 As of 2021 there are over 100 captive Persian leopards in zoos worldwide, and the European Endangered Species Programme has a captive breeding program to sustain a backup population.

-In culture
+In history and culture

-In 2015, representations of the Anatolian leopard were found in the ancient city of Thyatira in Anatolia that date from the Neolithic period to the end of the 6th century BC.
-The leopard is depicted on statues, potteries, ivory works and coins associated with the Lydian culture.
+Representations of the Anatolian leopard dating from the Neolithic period to the end of the 6th century BC were found in the ancient city of Thyatira in Anatolia.
+The leopard is depicted in statues, pottery, ivory works and coins associated with the Lydian culture.
 Several pieces were found in areas that were used for worship.
 Leopard skin patterns were also used on Anatolian carpets and kaftans.

+When Roman statesman Marcus Tullius Cicero was serving as Governor of Cilicia in 50 BC, he asked for leopards to be sent from Kibyratis in Anatolia, which were used for gladiators to fight; hence the scientific name from his middle name.
+These leopards were requested by his former mentee Marcus Caelius Rufus who was serving as curule aedile in Rome at the time and therefore in charge of organising the games.
+Caelius sent multiple letters requesting panthers, but Cicero jokingly claimed that the animals had left the area for Caria due to overhunting.